-How Jennifer Lopez Tamed Alex Rodriguez: From Serial Star Dater to MVP of Her Heart
+How Jennifer Lopez Tamed Alex Rodriguez: From Serial Star Dater to MVP of Her Heart - E!
+Online

 Everything about this pairing just seemed so right—but maybe also entirely wrong?
 A-Rod was known as kind of a ladies' man, and the thrice-married Lopez, who admittedly preferred the company of a boyfriend to spending too much time solo, wasn't exactly known for her taste in guys with long-term potential.
 Yet at the same time...

 Totally meant to be, right?
-How did they manage to not be a couple for this long?!
+How did they manage to not be a couple for so long?!

 They both come from humble beginnings in New York and, though A-Rod spent most of his childhood in Florida, maintain close ties to the city and their families.
 Each has divorced parents, though Lopez's split up after 33 years of marriage and Rodriguez's dad walked out on the family when he was 9.
 They're both among the most recognizable faces in the world, have their own piles of money (so neither's love costs a thing) and are devoted to their children.
 They both get the fame game and crazy schedules and understand that you've got to put in the effort and the airline miles to be together.
 They both work out a lot, to put it mildly.

-Rodriguez still primarily lives in Miami, but he's in L.A. all the time for his second career as a Fox Sports analyst.
+And rather importantly, because distance doesn't always make celebrity hearts grow fonder, they handily split their time between Miami and Los Angeles, where Rodriguez is based (in normal times, at least) while working as a baseball analyst for Fox Sports.

-And even if both of them agreed to take it slow at first, they soon accelerated and are easing along these days in cruise control.
-(And needless to say, they've been to the last two Met Galas together.)
+Even if both of them agreed to take it slow at first, they soon accelerated.
+When they marked their one-year anniversary on Feb.
+3, 2018, Lopez gave her boyfriend a shout-out from the stage in Minneapolis, where they were both in town for the Super Bowl.

+Rodriguez popped the question in the Bahamas in March 2019 with a $1 million diamond ring.
+Due to the novel coronavirus pandemic, they did have to pump the brakes on what was surely going to be a spectacular wedding in Italy this summer, but otherwise they're still easing along in cruise control.

+"You are on TV right now and I'm sitting here in the studio watching you and thinking about how I only want to be right here with you... laughing and joking and enjoying life together... whatever that is, wherever that is...doesn't matter.
+That's the blessing I have in you... happy birthday 13...," Lopez captioned her happy-birthday post for Rodriguez first thing Monday morning, celebrating the occasion with a slickly produced montage of clips of their life together, set to Frankie Valli and the 4 Seasons' "Can't Take My Eyes Off You."

-"It's good, it's healthy; we communicate well," Lopez told Harper's Bazaar earlier this year about her relationship.
+"It's good, it's healthy; we communicate well," Lopez told Harper's Bazaar in 2018 about their relationship.
 "We understand each other's lives in a way that most other people couldn't."
 She added, "We both entered the public eye in our early twenties and overachieved right from the start.
 And that affects every dynamic in your life, from your family to your work to your relationships.
 We have a similar makeup."

 "Jennifer's an amazing person...She has like 10 jobs," Rodriguez said, smiling, on Nightline.
 "She loves sports, she's an athlete herself, a great mother, great daughter, great friend."